 3. No confidentiality

-Packaging and labeling artworks need a lot of confidentiality.
+Packaging and labeling artwork need a lot of confidentiality.
 What if someone forwards the email to a person outside the team or the organization?
 And what if you want to assign selective permission to everyone involved in the process?
 That becomes difficult while working with emails.

 4. Difficult to keep track of things